hardcamls/hardcaml_web/docs/hardcaml_documentation/counter_example.md

 ### With a wire

-The following implemention shows what is actually happening within the `reg_fb` function.
+The following implementation shows what is actually happening within the `reg_fb` function.
 First, a wire is created that can be read when we construct a register.
 It is assigned after we have the register output.